-Is Fiji a rich country?
+Is Fiji a wealthy country?

 Fiji, endowed with forest, mineral, and fish resources, is one of the most developed and connected of the Pacific island economies.
 Earnings from the tourism industry, with an estimated 842,884 tourists visiting in 2017, and remittances from Fijian’s working abroad are the country’s largest foreign exchange earners.